 - After letting the mug dry, you will have a new, blank mug.

-- Try Using Oven
+4. Try Using an Oven

 The oven operates similarly to the heating.
 When compared to using the stove, this method is slightly safer because the flames will prevent burn marks on the cup from being sealed in.